 How to Become a School Social Worker?

 School social worker requirements are quite similar to those of a regular social worker.
 First, they need to acquire a bachelor’s degree at a minimum.
 Typically, their degree is in social work but there are other options such as psychology.
 While laws and requirements vary from state to state, most school social workers need to receive their master’s degrees as well.
 Once you have received your degrees from accredited universities and completed some an internship, you then need to receive appropriate licensure from your state.
 Check with the National Association of Social Workers (NASW) for up-to-date licensing and credentialing information in your state.
+Also, check out our licensure page to find information on your state’s licensing bodies.

 Impact of Social Workers in Schools